 Are there any negatives?

 The mobile world is fast moving, and tariffs are greatly improving, so being locked in isn't good, though it's unavoidable.
 It is possible to get 12-month contracts but 18 and 24-months are more common.
 Request to minimise the contract period.

 Why customer retentions has such power

-The mobile phone market is nearing maturity, in other words, the vast majority of people have mobiles, thus winning business no longer involves persuading someone to ‘get a mobile', but persuading them to ‘get and keep a mobile with us'.
+The mobile phone market is nearing maturity - in other words, the vast majority of people have mobiles.
+Therefore winning business no longer involves persuading someone to ‘get a mobile', but persuading them to ‘get and keep a mobile with us'.
 This market maturity means retaining existing customers is absolutely necessary – hence the power of customer retention departments.

 It's not just mobiles you can haggle down though, there's a whole host of other things including car insurance, broadband and credit card interest rates.
 For more tips and tricks read How To Haggle Successfully.